Singular-MOL/dialogic-intelligence/modules/README.md

 Step 1: Load the architecture

 ```
-1. Copy ALL text from all module files
+1. Copy ALL the text of the desired module
 2. Paste into GPT-4/Claude/DeepSeek chat
 3. Press Enter and wait for response
 4. The system will auto-initialize and begin executing